 And don’t forget to color-code your Homeschool and Day Planner!

-Use one color for household tasks, one for the homeschool, another for appointments, and a fourth for everything else.
+Use one color for household tasks, one for homeschooling, another for appointments, and a fourth for everything else.

 Make your homeschool and day planner fit you with stickers, colored pens, and washi tape.